Where is Riley Children's Foundation located?

 What do my donations to Riley Children’s Foundation support?

 Riley Children’s Foundation is the fundraising arm of Riley Hospital for Children.
-Donations are used to support groundbreaking pediatric research, clinical programs that need additional funding and family-centered services such as Child Life and Social Work.
+Donations are used to support groundbreaking pediatric research, patient programs that need additional funding, Riley Maternity and Newborn Health and Family Support Programs such as Child Life and Social Work.
 Click here to learn more about the impact of your donations.

-Riley Children’s Foundation also funds and manages Camp Riley, which provides life-changing experiences to more than 200 children with physical disabilities each summer, and the James Whitcomb Riley Museum Home, which preserves the legacy of the great Hoosier poet and Riley Hospital namesake.
+Riley Children’s Foundation also funds Camp Riley, which provides life-changing experiences to more than 200 children with physical disabilities each summer and manages the James Whitcomb Riley Museum Home, which preserves the legacy of the great Hoosier poet and Riley Hospital namesake.

 What is the history of Riley Children’s Foundation?